Connecticut

 • Active member of the armed forces of the United States

-• The voter will be out of town on Election Day
+• Voters who will be out of town on Election Day

-• Sickness preventing the voter from voting in person on Election Day
+• Voters with a sickness preventing the voter from voting in person on Election Day

-• The voter’s religious beliefs prevent them from performing secular activities like voting on Election Day
+• Voters with religious beliefs that prevent them from performing secular activities like voting on Election Day

-• The voter will be performing duties as an election official at a polling place other than their own on Election Day
+• Voters performing duties as an election official at a polling place other than their own on Election Day

-The application is not the ballot itself; the application must be submitted and processed before a ballot is made available.
-All ballots must be received by the close of polls, 8:00 p.m. on Election Day (November 8, 2022).
+The application is not the ballot itself; the application must be submitted and processed before the voter will receive an absentee ballot.

 • The secure drop box that the Office of the Secretary of State has provided to each town.
-If the voter is unsure of the drop box location, they can call their local town clerk’s office for the most up-to-date information.
+If the voter is unsure of the drop box location, they can call their Town Clerk for the most up-to-date information.

 • Mail; or

-• In person at the voter’s town clerk’s office.
+• In person at the voter’s Town Clerk Office.

-The voter or the voter’s immediate family member or designee can return the completed application.
-A “designee” includes a person caring for a voter due to the voter’s illness or disability; a voter’s family member designated by the voter and who agrees to act as a designee; or if no such person is available, a police officer, registrar of voters, or assistant or deputy registrar of voters in the voter’s town.
+The voter or the voter’s immediate family member or designee can return the completed ballot on behalf of the voter.
+A “designee” includes a person caring for a voter due to illness or disability; a voter’s family member; or a police officer, registrar of voters, or assistant or deputy registrar of voters in the voter’s town.

 Identification Requirements